knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 ---
-title: "Create a SinkBinding"
+title: "Create a SinkBinding object"
 weight: 02
 type: "docs"
 ---

 ![API version v1](https://img.shields.io/badge/API_Version-v1-red?style=flat-square)

-This topic describes how to create a SinkBinding and connect it to a subject in your cluster.
+This topic describes how to create a SinkBinding object and connect it to a subject in your cluster.

 If you follow the examples in this topic, you will have a SinkBinding object that resolves a Knative Service (the sink) into a URI, and sets that URI in the